deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/redis/redis-data-types.md

 ## Capped Lists

-Redis allows us to use lists as a capped collection, only remembering the latest N items and discarding all the oldest items using the [LTRIM](https://redis.io/commands/ltrim) command.
+Redis allows us to use lists as a capped collections, only remembering the latest N items and discarding all the oldest items using the [LTRIM](https://redis.io/commands/ltrim) command.
 The [LTRIM](https://redis.io/commands/ltrim) command is similar to [LRANGE](https://redis.io/commands/lrange), butinstead of displaying the specified range of elementsit sets this range as the new list value.
 All the elements outside the given range are removed.
 Note: while [LRANGE](https://redis.io/commands/lrange) is technically anO(N) command, accessing small ranges towards the head or the tail of the list is a constant time operation.